ApolloAuto/apollo/docs/technical_documents/parking_scenario.md

 # Introduction

-Apollo planning is a scenario based planning method, each driving use case is treated as a different driving scenario.
+Apollo planning is scenario based, where each driving use case is treated as a different driving scenario.

 There are three scenairos, park and go, pull over and valet parking, which related to park planning.